antEater3005/antEater3005/README.md

 - 👋 Hi, I’m @antEater3005
 - 👀 I’m interested in Problem solving, and Web development.
-- 🌱 I’m currently learning Web development, C++, Git.
+- 🌱 I’m currently learning Web development and C++
 - 💞️ I’m looking to collaborate on Web development projects and software development projects.
 - 📫 How to reach me avi7313@gmail.com.